arshghanchi/arshghanchi-Mac-app-developer-intern-repo/Professionalism-Reflection.md

 - Using **clear, direct, and friendly** language
 - Asking for clarification instead of assuming
 - Avoiding sarcasm or ambiguous wording
-- Giving teammates time to respond—respecting async culture
+- Giving teammates time to respond respecting async culture
 - Keeping messages organised and concise
 - Acknowledging others’ efforts and contributions
 - Showing appreciation and maintaining a positive tone